 If you raise a defense of self-defense in an assault and battery case, the prosecutor must prove beyond a reasonable doubt that you did not act in self-defense.
 Therefore, the burden is not on you to prove that you in fact did act in self-defense, although you must show sufficient facts to indicate that you acted in self-defense to get the judge to instruct the jury on the defense of self-defense.

-Blanchard Law’s Greenville, Michigan assault and battery lawyers have extensive experience in defending those charged with assault and battery who make a claim of self-defense.
+Blanchard Law’s assault and battery lawyers in MI have extensive experience in defending those charged with assault and battery who make a claim of self-defense.
 We thoroughly investigate claims of self-defense, and help you find evidence to prove that you were not the aggressor.
 If you have recently been charged with one of these crimes, you may feel overwhelmed, nervous, and not know where to start.
 To bring clarity to your situation and help you to determine what you can expect with your upcoming lawsuit, our team has put together a beginner’s guide to criminal defense for assault and battery.

-If you have been charged with assault and battery in Montcalm County or the surrounding area, contact Blanchard Law, the assault and battery lawyer Greenville, MI trusts to represent them in the most serious cases.
-Contact us now at 616-773-2945.
+If you have been charged with assault and battery in Montcalm County or the surrounding area, contact Blanchard Law to reach an assault and battery lawyer in Greenville, MI by dialing 616-773-2945.